 Analytics hits, like pageviews, events, or transactions, for which the

 userId field has been set, are processed separately from non-userId hits and will only be visible in User-ID-enabled views.

-Non-User ID views (profiles) would report the entire session without regard for the
+Non-User-ID views (profiles) would report the entire session without regard for the

 After processing, session data for which

 userId was set is available for User-ID-enabled views (profiles) in Cross-Device reports.
 Although the session data is available via the Core Reporting API, the

 userId field is not available as a dimension in reports and can not be exported from Analytics.

-Client ID vs. User ID
+Client ID vs. User-ID

-The following table summarizes the differences between Client ID and User ID:
+The following table summarizes the differences between Client ID and User-ID:

 |A single user, like a signed-in user account, that may interact with content across one or more devices and / or browser instances.

-|How is the ID Set?||Randomly generated and automatically sent with all hits by Analytics libraries.
+|Randomly generated and automatically sent with all hits by Analytics libraries.

-The following limits are currently in place for the User ID feature:
+The following limits are currently in place for the User-ID feature:

-- Cross-device reports enabled by the User ID feature have a maximum date range of 90 days.
+- Cross Device reports enabled by the User-ID feature have a maximum date range of 90 days.

-- The User ID value can not be queried as a dimension in reports in either the web interface or the APIs.
+- The User-ID value can not be queried as a dimension in reports in either the web interface or the APIs.